akshatsharmaa21/XxTITAN45xX/README.md

-- 👋 Hi, I’m @XxTITAN45xX
+- 👋 Hi, I’m Akshat
 - 👀 I’m interested in peojects that can be made on HTML and CSS
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS and Java Script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...